UbiquityRobotics/learn/misc/troubleshooting.md

 ## Connecting

 In the following we assume that RC is connected to the robot.
-By voice, command "battery".
+By voice, after connecting, command "battery".
 You should get a response indicating the battery charge state.
 Now you know that the connection works.

 ## Operation